orgpedia/mahGRs/README.md

 ## Running Chatbot

-You can run a simple Q & A chatbot on this data using [chat.py](chat.py) a simple chat applications that has no external depedencies and requires you to run [Qdrant](https://qdrant.tech/) vector database and have an [OpenAI API Key](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key).
+You can run a simple Q & A chatbot on this data using [chat.py](chat.py), a simple chat applications that has no external depedencies and requires you to run [Qdrant](https://qdrant.tech/) vector database, have need to have `curl` on your machine and have an [OpenAI API Key](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key).

 Start qdrant on your local machine
 ```shell